DeepSoftwareAnalytics/OmniGIRL/README.md

 ### OmniGIRL - Visual Input Subset Evaluation

 In addition to the full OmniGIRL set, we provide evaluation results for a subset with **visual input data**.
 This subset contains tasks requiring multi-modal analysis, combining **text-only** and **image-augmented text** scenarios.
 The experiments were conducted using **GPT-4o-2024-08-06** and **Claude-3.5-Sonnet-2024-06-25**, evaluated with both the **AgentlessX** and **Oracle Retrieval** methods.
-Each experiment was repeated **three times** to ensure robustness.

-#### Experiment Scenarios

-1. **Text Only**: Evaluates performance with purely textual inputs.
-2. **Text & Image**: Evaluates performance with a combination of text and accompanying images.
-3. **Image-Augmented Text**: Evaluates performance on text inputs enhanced with image-based context.

-Follow the steps below to run the experiments for each model and evaluation method:
+Each experiment was repeated **three times** to ensure robustness.Follow the steps below to run the experiments for each model and evaluation method:

 #### Claude-3.5-Sonnet-2024-06-25